 Driving other MCP servers

-theodosia is normally the MCP server the agent talks to.
+Theodosia is normally the MCP server the agent talks to.
 With upstream, it also

 opens MCP client sessions to other servers (Kubernetes, Grafana, filesystem,